spencerwooo/onedrive-vercel-index/README.md

 - After the initial successful deployment, the deployed page will return a 404 error because we still need to connect to the Redis database.

-- `REDIS_URL`:If you are encountering Redis database for the first time like me, I strongly recommend using Upstash, which is free and deeply integrated with Vercel.
+- `REDIS_URL`:If you are encountering Redis database for the first time, I strongly recommend using Upstash, which is free and deeply integrated with Vercel.
 For details, refer to [Vercel Integration](https://docs.upstash.com/redis/howto/vercelintegration).
-Follow the instructions to set it up in Vercel's [Upstash Integration](https://vercel.com/integrations/upstash), it will automatically fill in the environment variables after project deployment.
+Follow the instructions to set it up in Vercel's [Upstash Integration](https://vercel.com/integrations/upstash)(simply create a new database in the `Redis` of Upstash, then create a new integration in `Vercel Integrations`, and associate the just deployed OneDrive-Index project with the Redis database), it will automatically fill in the environment variables after project deployment.

 - After `REDIS_URL` is successfully set, redeploy the project again.